This post may contain affiliate links. Please read my disclosure for more info.

 You can easily jazz them up to make casseroles, soups, salads, tacos, delicious dips, low carb meals, and more.
 It’s a real time saver!

-Plus, they are high in protein and fairly cheap, which is a bonus if you’re trying to keep your grocery bill down like most of us are these days.
+Rotisserie chicken is high in protein and fairly cheap, which is a bonus if you’re trying to keep your grocery bill down like most of us are these days.

 What to make with rotisserie chicken